 DPhil and MPhil students are eligible to apply for a Kellogg College Travel Grant.
 These funds exist to help students meet travel, registration and attendance costs when presenting their work at conferences, or to help meet the travel expenses of research trips.
 Applications for presenting papers at conference need to be accompanied by a short statement from your Supervisor confirming support for your participation in the conference, a description of the standing of the conference, and outlining any support that will be coming from the department or faculty.

 Applications for research travel expenses also need to be accompanied by a short statement from your Supervisor confirming their support for your research trip and outlining any support that will be coming from the department or faculty.
 All awards will be for a maximum of £750 and only one application may be made per annum and a maximum of three applications may be made in total during years of fee liability.
-These applications will be considered termly; the deadline for submitting an application is noon on Friday of 5th Week and they must reach the Academic Administrator, Kellogg College, by then.
+These applications will be considered termly; the deadline for submitting an application is noon on Friday of 5th Week and they must reach the Academic Office, Kellogg College, by noon on that date.

 You will be expected to provide evidence that you presented the paper at the conference if a grant is awarded.
 If you do not attend a conference or research trip for which an award has been made you will be obliged to return the grant.
 If a Travel Grant Award is made to you, you are required to provide a short report about details of the research or conference activities you undertook further guidance on this can be found on the Notes for Guidance which form part of the application form.

 Kellogg College offers a number of awards and will let you know of any new opportunities as they arise, or you can find details on the College website, including details of former recipients.
 In 2022/23 Kellogg hopes to offer the following awards: